-Is it beautiful?
+The Look of a Liturgical BellAn obvious question: how does it look on the outside?Is it beautiful?
 A liturgical instrument should be fit for liturgical use.
 The shape of the bell is dictated by acoustic considerations; except for some modern, experimental bells, any bell that deviates from the classic lines will not sound good at all.
 Russian-style bells also usually have iconography and inscriptions on them.
 What is the quality of these?
 Are they real examples of the iconographer's art, or do they look crude and inelegant?
 Your own sense of tradition and good taste will be the judge here.
+General type and characteristics of profileIn general, what kind of bell is it?
+Navy bells or railroad bells were

-In general, what kind of bell is it?
-Navy bells or railroad bells were made just to make a loud clang! either to warn or to announce.
-They were not made to sing, and they don't.
+made just to make a loud clang! either to warn or to announce.
+They were

+not made to sing, and they don't.
 Cast iron school or church bells like those that were sold through the Sears catalogue at the turn of the century don't sound much better.
 They were designed to be heard (and to be inexpensive), not to be members of a choir.
 Iron is much cheaper than bronze, but quality bell makers don't use it.
+Cast iron is for bathtubs.
+But are old acetylene cylinders really adequate to the worship of God?
+Yet one monastery bangs on an old engine block to announce the divine services.
+Icon and Ornament:

-Centuries-old tradition encircles a bell with bands of ornamentation, lettering, and icons.
+Centuries-old tradition encircles a bell with bands of ornamentation,

-Apart from the voice of the bell itself, this iconographic and scriptural art is what makes a bell into a liturgical instrument.
+Apart from the voice of the bell itself, this iconographic and scriptural

 The iconography itself should be crisp, clean, and clear.

 Icons and lettering should be as precise as the famous iconographic bronze work of the 19th century.
-Eyes and fingers, folds of the clothing, details of emblems, the faces of the saints— all should be distinct, like the fine brushwork on a painted icon.
+Eyes and fingers, folds of the clothing, details of emblems, the faces of the saints all should be distinct, like the fine brushwork on a painted icon.

 Of course, you can't evaluate everything there is to know about a bell's physical configuration with a quick glance at its profile, but you should at least know the basic principles of campanological geometry, so here are a few rules of thumb.

-The profile shown here— that of a bell from the last century by N. I. Olovyanishkov— is not too distinct from that of a non-Russian bell, so regardless of the bell you are looking at, the same basic principles will apply.
+The profile shown here that of a bell from the last century by N. I. Olovyanishkov is not too distinct from that of a non-Russian bell, so regardless of the bell you are looking at, the same basic principles will apply.

 The diameter of a bell's lower part, its "skirt," should be exactly twice the size of its upper diameter.